hanaaden/JS-Tutorial/Chapter3_Arrays_and_Objects/objects/objects.md

 An Object is a variable that can hold many variables.
-Objects are collections of key-value pairs, where each key (known as property names) has a value.
+Objects are collections of key-value pairs, where each key (known as property names) has a value. car is object color is property red value
 Different cars have the same properties, but the property values can differ from car to car.